kushalembsys/haystack-cpp/README.md

 ### Contribution guidelines ###

 * Writing tests should be done inside the tests folder, the test framework used is CATCH, please look at the existing test files to see how they are structured.
+* Please stick to Cmake and **DON'T** manually configure the cmake generated projects/makefiles.

 ### Who do I talk to? ###